lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 - Attached directly to a Role, independent of the Role's scope binding

 **Cross-Scope Object Permissions**:
-A Role bound to Project-A scope can include Object Permissions for entities in Project-B scope.
+When a Role bound to Project-A scope includes Object Permissions for entities in Project-B scope, the Project-B scope is automatically added to the Role.
 This enables scenarios like:
 - Sharing a personal VFolder with project team members
 - Granting access to a specific session across projects
 - Collaborative workflows spanning multiple scopes